By clicking on the icons on the map, additional information is displayed.

 - Supporting government actions for and accountabilities to all people of concern, including IDPs;

-As of 1 July 2019, Belarus hosted some 8,500 people of concern to UNHCR, including some 5,900 stateless persons, some 2,550 refugees and 151 asylum-seekers awaiting decisions on their applications UNHCR will continue its focus on supporting the Government in building an efficient and effective national asylum system, and will promote local integration and self-reliance as the most viable durable solutions for refugees in the country.
-UNHCR is advocating for the country’s accession to the UN Statelessness Conventions.
+In Belarus, UNHCR will continue its focus on supporting the Government in building an efficient and effective national asylum system, and will promote local integration and self-reliance as the most viable durable solutions for refugees in the country.
+As of 1 July 2018, there were 8,000 person of concern to UNHCR in Belarus, including some 5,780 stateless persons, some 2,677 refugee and 178 asylum-seekers awaiting decisions on their applications.
+This is in addition to some 170,000 Ukrainians who arrived since 2014 due to ongoing conflict.
+UNHCR is advocating Belarus’ accession to the UN Statelessness Conventions.
 Finally, in partnership with IOM and other UN agencies, UNHCR will support Belarus in addressing the increasing mixed movements.

-As of 1 July 2019, Georgia hosted some 2,000 refugees and people in refugee-like situations, some 900 asylum-seekers, 600 stateless persons and some 280,000 IDPs.
-UNHCR will support efforts of relevant stakeholders to protect and improve conditions for the integration of refugees and other displaced populations.
-UNHCR will seek to ensure that people of concern are informed of their rights, improve their access to State services and expand ongoing socio-economic support based on a combination of self-reliance and employment opportunities, as well a support the most vulnerable people with cash-based interventions.
-UNHCR will carry out monitoring of access to territory and to the asylum procedure, as well as of the reception conditions.
-UNHCR will further strengthen the quality of national asylum procedures notably by advocating for the full and inclusive application of refugee law principles.
-In Abkhazia, UNHCR will continue advocating for freedom of movement, documentation and full access to all rights for the IDP returnee population as well as for people in refugee-like situations, while also supporting the provision of sustainable livelihood opportunities to these populations.
+In Georgia, UNHCR will support efforts by relevant stakeholders to protect and improve conditions for the integration of refugees and other displaced populations.
+As of 1 July 2018, some 2,000 refugees and people in refugee-like situations, some 500 asylum-seekers, some 600 stateless persons and some 280,000 IDPs were present in Georgia.
+UNHCR will seek to ensure that people of concern are informed of their rights, improve access to State services and expand ongoing socio-economic support based on a combination of self-reliance and employment opportunities, as well a support the most vulnerable people with cash-based interventions.
+UNHCR will carry out monitoring of access to territory and to the asylum procedure, as well as reception conditions, and will further strengthen the quality of national asylum procedures notably by advocating for the full and inclusive application of refugee law principles.
+In Abkhazia, UNHCR will continue advocating for freedom of movement, documentation and full access to all rights for the IDP returnee population as well as persons in a refugee-like situation, while also supporting the provision of sustainable livelihood opportunities for these populations.

-2020 Budget for Eastern Europe | USD
+2019 Budget and Expenditure in Eastern Europe | USD

-2020 Voluntary Contributions to Eastern Europe | USD
+2019 Voluntary Contributions to Eastern Europe | USD

 |Earmarking / Donor||Pillar 1